Dogs in religion: Chinese tradition

 The dog is one of the 12 animals honoured in Chinese astrology.
-The second day of the Chinese New Year is considered to be the birthday of all dogs and Chinese people often take care to be kind to dogs on that day.
-In China, Korea and Japan, dogs are viewed as kind protectors.
+The second day of the Chinese New Year is considered to be the birthday of all dogs, and Chinese people often take care to be kind to dogs on that day.
+In China, Korea, and Japan, dogs are viewed as kind protectors.
 Panhu is a dragon-dog who transformed into a man and married a princess.

+Dogs have a significant presence in Chinese tradition and folklore, not only in astrology and mythology but also in religious and cultural aspects.
+Here are additional information about the role of dogs within Chinese tradition: